-This service provides care and support to people living in two 'supported living' settings, so that they can live as independently as possible.
+Thera South West provides care and support to people living in 'supported living' settings, so that they can live as independently as possible.
 People's care and housing are provided under separate contractual agreements.
 CQC does not regulate premises used for supported living; this inspection looked at people's personal care and support.
+The service covers the south western counties of Devon, Dorset and parts of Wiltshire.